Wedding Planning Advice

 8. Choose your suppliers

 Now it’s the real exciting part of my ultimate guide to planning your wedding day.
 The time to start thinking about how to bring your day to life, and how to preserve all those memories.
-Most weddings will need a florist, wedding photographer, wedding videographer and some kind of music.
+Most weddings will need a florist, wedding photographer, wedding videographer in Norfolk and some kind of music.
 If you’re having an evening bash as well as the wedding breakfast you may want to think about hiring a band or DJ or both to keep the party going until the early hours.

 Your venue is likely to have a list of recommended suppliers and it’s always worth considering these, but don’t be afraid to have something a little different so you keep the feeling of this being your day, rather than an identikit wedding.

 This might be the point where you’re tempted to save some cash by going down the d.i.y. route.
 It’s a great idea in some ways but needs a bit of canny thought to avoid piling on the stress.
 As a rule of thumb, if something can be done well before the day (invitations, wedding favours) then it’s worth doing a bit of d.i.y., Anything that will happen on the day itself (photographs, flowers etc.) is best done by the professionals.
 If you can, resist roping in family and friends for tasks like this too – there’s a world of difference between a professional florist and Aunty Sue who does the church flowers once a month, however beautiful they look.

 9. Decide on your style

 This is often one of the best bits of wedding planning, and a real chance to express yourselves.
 If you’re having a traditional dress, it’s crucial to allow enough time for it to be made and for any alterations, so if this is something that’s really important to you, put it high on your wedding checklist.
 If you’re considering couture, six months is the absolute minimum and for a designer dress order allow around four to six months.
 Off the peg is a speedier option, but it’s still worth allowing four to six weeks for any alterations.